Lazytrackz/search_engine/README.md

 ## Setup&launch

-To build executable file you need to include third party JSON library https://github.com/nlohmann/json
+You need to include third party JSON library https://github.com/nlohmann/json
 This app uses CMake VERSION 3.19.
 The app doesn't launch without JSON config file: config.json.
 You also need to put config.json, requests.json and answers.json to the project directory.